gajus/turbowatch/README.md

 ## Alternatives

 The biggest benefit of using Turbowatch is that it provides a single abstraction for all file watching operations.
 That is, you might get away with Nodemon, concurrently, `--watch`, etc. running in parallel, but using Turbowatch will introduce consistency to how you perform watch operations.

-### Why not use Watchman?

-Turbowatch is based on [Watchman](https://facebook.github.io/watchman/), and while Watchman is great at watching files, Turbowatch adds a layer of abstraction for orchestrating task execution in response to file changes (shell interface, graceful shutdown, output grouping, etc).

-### Why not use Nodemon?

-[Nodemon](https://nodemon.io/) is a popular software to monitor files for changes.
-However, Turbowatch is more performant and more flexible.

-Turbowatch is based on [Watchman](https://facebook.github.io/watchman/), which has been built to monitor tens of thousands of files with little overhead.

-In terms of the API, Turbowatch leverages powerful Watchman [expression language](#expressions-cheat-sheet) and [zx](https://github.com/google/zx) `child_process` abstractions to give you granular control over event handling and script execution.

 ### Why not use X --watch?